 Game Drives

-Game Drives are guided excursions through wildlife reserves or national parks in a safari vehicle, where participants observe and photograph animals in their natural habitats.
-These drives typically take place during the early morning or late afternoon when wildlife is most active.
+Game drives are guided excursions through wildlife reserves or national parks in specially equipped safari vehicles.
+These drives offer an excellent opportunity to observe and photograph animals in their natural habitats.
+Early mornings and late afternoons are the best times for game drives because animals tend to be most active.

 Highlights